amisha0890/Cloud-Project-6-22/README.md

 - What is the advantage of a jump box?
 A jump box is advantageous in that it gives a single secure origin access point to the user.
 From this jumpbox then can users access servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the jump box and system network.
-- _TODO: What does Filebeat watch for?
+- What does Filebeat watch for?
 FIlebeat monitors log files from specific locations.
-- _TODO: What does Metricbeat record?
+- What does Metricbeat record?
 Metricbeat collects system data from servers.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function  | IP Address | Operating System |
 |----------|---------- |------------|------------------|